cryptostorm/torstorm/README.md

 ### Usage

 To use the torstorm service, simply replace the `.onion` part of a `.onion` URL with `.torstorm.org`.
-Once you're on that .onion page, and further .onion links will be automatically replaced with .torstorm.org.
+Once you're on that .onion page, any further .onion links will be automatically replaced with .torstorm.org.

 For example:
 https://3g2upl4pq6kufc4m.torstorm.org/